Human Worlds in Focus

 The themes are not intended as fixed boundaries.
 We welcome proposals that sit between them, challenge them, or use them as starting points for emerging questions, experimental methods, and new forms of human-centered research and practice.

-Culture, Meaning, and Interpretation
+Culture, Meaning, and Human Experience

-Learning, Pedagogy, and Human Development
+Learning, Pedagogy, and Educational Change

 Taken together, these themes position Imagining Human Worlds as a forum for work that is interpretive, educational, ethical, technological, and deeply concerned with lived experience.
 The symposium is intended to support dialogue across fields that often share questions about meaning, learning, identity, and human futures, but approach them through different methods and traditions